 Fortunately, Joplin (the largest community near my new home) with a population of roughly 48000 people in 2006 is south of Webb City and has a paratransit system that will come up to my home and take me into Joplin.

-Unfortunately, MAPS – the paratransit system, required you to call and schedule a ride at least one week in advance. (so much for quickly fulfilling a craving for a bacon cheeseburger from Burger King).
+Unfortunately, MAPS – the paratransit system, required passengers to call and schedule a ride at least one week in advance. (so much for quickly fulfilling a craving for a bacon cheeseburger from Burger King).

 My best bet to get out of the house is to bum a ride.